mozilla/ichnaea/docs/import_export.rst

 The data format does not specify the means and exact algorithms by which the position estimate or range calculation was done.
-The algorithms might be unique and changing for each source of the data, though both ichnaea and :term:`OpenCellID` currently use similar and comparable techniques.
+The algorithms might be unique and changing for each source of the data, though both Ichnaea and :term:`OpenCellID` currently use similar and comparable techniques.